gdagstn/cellula/README.md

 `cellula` exists to automate and share routine analyses the way I usually do them, and offer "quick and dirty" access for exploratory data analysis.

+`cellula` is very much under **active development**, and any feedback and contribution are welcome through the [Issues](https://github.com/gdagstn/cellula/issues) page.

-*Where does the name "papplain" come from?* it's an inside joke with some friends and ex colleagues.
+*Where did the name "papplain" come from?* it's an inside joke with some friends and ex colleagues.

 *Why did you change it to "cellula"?* one day I'd like to share this tool and I need a name that is not too dumb.